|

 these were people with true musical gravity.
 I

+was impressed.
 The program made me think of my own

 musical upbringing.
 Certainly not to compare